It’s the final countdown.

 Of course, that concern became misplaced when the flight was delayed.
 Because my checked luggage effectively negates the time I save passing through Customs and Immigration with my Global Entry permit, I projected that the 45-minute delay meant I’d be riding through the middle of rush hour more than doubling the travel time from the airport to my house.
 On the other hand, at least I didn’t have to deal with another strike canceled flight.

 Once on board and in the air the flight home was uneventful.
-As I had on the flight to Europe, I watched three movies on the flight back to the States.
-I remember only two of them – The Post and a documentary about the street cats of Istanbul called Kedi and Lady Bird.
+As I had on the flight to Europe, I watched three movies while flying back to the States – The Post, a documentary about the street cats of Istanbul called Kedi, and Lady Bird.

 After the expected long drive, I arrived home but had little food in the house and felt too tired to even muster the energy to open and heat a can of soup.
 Neither did I want to drive to one of the local dives.
 So, after five days of dining in Paris where even the less than memorable meals were quite good, my first meal back in the states was a Domino’s pizza delivered to my door.

 And there you have it.
-I was home and, judging by the affection he showered on me, my cat Zicomo was happy to see me.
+I was home and, judging by the affection he showered on me, my cat Zicomo was as happy to see me as I was to see him.

-I hope you’ve enjoyed the journey and have been by turns, entertained, educated, and amused and that you look forward to joining me on my next adventure wherever that may be.
+I hope you’ve enjoyed the journey and have been by turns, entertained, educated, and amused and that you look forward to joining me on my next adventure wherever that may take me.